Delft Aerospace Rocket Engineering

 Delft Aerospace Rocket Engineering (DARE) is one of the most advanced student rocketry groups in the world.
-We are a group of ambitious students sharing an intense passion for rocket design, build and launch rockets that serve scientific and educational purposes.
-Our members challenge each other by self-initiated projects.
-In DARE people get the opportunity to obtain a kind of hands-on experience which is unique in the world.
+With over 150 members sharing an intense passion for rocket design, we build and launch rockets that serve scientific and educational purposes.